HeapsIO/heaps-doc/World-Batching.md

 var world = new h3d.scene.World(numberOfChunks, worldSize, s3d);
 ```

 Now we need to add objects to our world.
 Objects need to be loaded directly via the world object so certain batching optimizations can take place.
-You then reuse these obejcts when you want to disperse them through your world.
+You then reuse these objects when you want to disperse them through your world.

 ```haxe
 //Loud our resources from the world